dhidas/id09-1_CDI_ivu18_2.4m/README.md

 ### PLC09 - Girder Safety
 This PLC will check soft limits for gap, elevation, taper, tilt.
 Soft limits are defined in P-variables accessible from epics.
 There are also hard-coded absolute limits as an extra safety measure.
 These cannot be modified by epics.
 If a gap/taper error is the P_GapError variable is marked, elevation/tilt error will mark P_ElevError, motors are killed (#1 and #2 for gap/taper, #3 and #4 for elevation/tilt errors).
 These errors are latching and must be cleared if detected.
 The typical course shoud this occur would be to adjust the soft-limit, clear the error, return to a good state, readjust the soft-limit.
 There is a hard-coded "buffer" in kBUFFERUM included so that one may go to the limiting value without overshoot causing trouble.

+This PLC also checks the Taper limit and kill switches.
+These are treated differently from regular axis limit and kills since they do not beloing to one of the 4 input axes flags.
+When one of these is encountered motion for #1 and #2 stops.
+If the limit or kill disable is active motion for the corresponding switch will be allowed (i.e. one cannot simply back off a limit switch as with a normal axis).

+## PPMAC Config files
+### Global Includes/gates.pmh
+Gates (cards) defined here.
+BiSS-C global and channel control are defined here.
+If you need to change the number of bits you must change it here as well as in the encoder conversion table and any motor settings related to it.

+### Global Includes/EncoderTable.pmh
+Encoder conversion table.
+Linear absolute biss-c and rotary inputs defined here.
+Default motor following also defined here (makes more sense to do it after all motor definitions).

+## TODO
+* Modify pEnc and pEnc2 on all motors to allow biss-c linear for position and rotary for velocity.
+* Update motor following for actual system (change from IVFC system) in EncoderTable.pmh.
+* Remove Motor #9 from Motor_1 file
+* Consider changing enc loss from (in all motors):

+  Motor[1].EncLossBit=28
+  Motor[1].EncLossLevel=1
+  Motor[1].EncLossLimit=0
+  Motor[1].pEncLoss=Acc24E3[0].Chan[0].Status.a
+  to
+  Acc84E[0].Chan[0].SerialEncDataB.a
+  Motor[1].EncLossBit=31
+  Motor[1].EncLossLevel=1
+  Motor[1].EncLossLimit=4

+* Figure out evquivalent of "Motor[1].pEncCtrl=Acc24E3[0].Chan[0].InCtrl.a" for Acc84E (biss-c)
+* Check all parameter defaults in PLC01.
+Reset for IVU from IVFS values.